codechimp-org/ha-menu/README.md

 Once you have the group(s) added to HA, within HA Menu go to Preferences and within the Groups field enter the group entity ID's you want to be displayed (ha_menu in this example).
 If you have created multiple groups you can comma separate their entity ID's e.g. ha_menu,all_switches,all_lights
 Close preferences to save these settings.

 Now when you click on HA Menu again the group's you have setup will be displayed.
-The groups are displayed in the order you entered them into preferences, with custom groups the items are displyed in the order they are added within the group (printer, lego_lights, desk_lamp, notifications in the example).
+The groups are displayed in the order you entered them into preferences, with custom groups the items are displayed in the order they are added within the group (printer, lego_lights, desk_lamp, notifications in the example).
 With default groups (all_switches, all_lights) they are displayed alphabetically.

 Example groups.yaml
 ```